psu13/mutable-states/content/So You're In a Global Pandemic 2.md

 I've never been in a place dark enough to try and see this with my eyeballs in a traditional telescope.
 But it looked pretty cool on my TV last night with the little telescope sitting out in the yard under the Pittsburgh Light Dome.
 Oh about that.

 My one small complaint about this telescope has been that its wifi range is pathetic.
-If I stand five feet away from it behind a closed glass door between me and the tripod the signal completely.
+If I stand five feet away from it behind a closed glass door between me and the tripod I lose the signal completely.
 Needless to say I can't make my phone or iPad talk to it from inside the house.
 So, I went on Amazon and bought <a href="https://www.amazon.com/gp/product/B07WG7SG6V/ref=ppx_yo_dt_b_asin_title_o03_s00?ie=UTF8&psc=1">a cheap wireless network extender</a> and plugged it in outside on the patio.
 Now I can watch what the telescope sees from my couch and even project it on my TV.

 Even though consumer wireless networks have been around for almost 30 years the idea of making it convenient to control a telescope from the warmth of your own home has been consistently swimming against a huge current of indifference to the idea of ease of use in the consumer astronomy industry.
 I call this indifference the "<a href="http://mutable-states.com/tens-of-dollars.html">Tens of Dollars</a>" mindset.